 If you are in this chronic state of sleep deprivation your brain is flooded with stress hormones.
 When this happens, your brain and body experience inflammation.
 Over time, you will put yourself at risk of developing a mental illness.

 Sleep is a critical part of restoring your mind and body.
 When you prioritize your sleep, you realize how much better you feel.

-Next, sleeping in on weekends won’t help you make-up your sleep debt from the week.
-You may feel better because you’re sleeping more, but you can never catch up from the sleep you missed during the week.
+Next, sleeping in on weekends won’t help you make up your sleep debt from the week.
+You may feel better because you’re sleeping more, but you can never catch up on the sleep you missed during the week.
 Lastly, drinking alcohol may help you fall asleep, but it actually prevents you from getting quality restorative deep sleep.